Energize Our Neighborhoods | Housing

 Boise's Home Improvement Loan Program assists low/moderate income homeowners make necessary repairs to bring their home up to code and make it a safe, decent and sanitary place to live.
 Loans are available for energy and accessibility improvements as well as general housing repairs.

-Did you miss out on one of the workshops offered this Winter?
+A series of workshops was offered for Vista Neighborhood residents.
 Course materials are available at the links below.

 - Neighborhood Data Canvas